-At times, like when character is giving another something like makeover, that character's back is filling up the screen while s/he is doing it.
-And once that character moves aside, the other one is revealed in front.
-Or sometimes when character is revealing some invention, they'd usually hide over it, and will reveal it once they turn around.
-Or even when a group of people are gathering around one individual, there is one who's back completely fills the screen.
+At times, like when a character is giving another something like a makeover, that character's back fills up the screen while they are doing it.
+And once that character moves aside, the other one is revealed.
+Or sometimes when a character is revealing some invention, they'll hide it, and will reveal it once they turn around.
+Or when a group of people are gathering around one individual, there is one whose back completely fills the screen.

-- Pokémon episode "Get the Show On the Road".
-Professor Birch does this when he grabs his 3 Pokeballs off his table to help Ash.
+- In the Pokémon episode "Get the Show On the Road," Professor Birch does this when he grabs his 3 Pokeballs off his table to help Ash.